NexGen-3D-Printing/MKS-PI-SKIPR-Clean-Klipper-Install/README.md

 # MKS-PI-Clean-Klipper-Install
 Unscrew the Klipper installation on the MKS-PI

-Step 1: Righ now is a good time to download/ backup all your config files and any G-code files and macros you have.
+Step 1: Right now is a good time to download/backup all your config files and any G-code files and macros you have.

 Warning: All care is taken, no responsability accepted, if you FUBAR your install, you will have to reflash your drive, so refer back to step one.

 Step 2: All this crap below :)

-Log in via SSH, on windows, just use command propt, you dont need putty or anything else.
+Log in via SSH, on windows, just use command propt, you dont need putty or anything else:

+ssh mks@192.168.0.111 (replace address with the correct one)

+Password: makerbase

 Once you have logged in, type the following commands: